Idel-Ural State: History

 Şämğulof's House in Ufa, where the sessions of the National Parliament (Millät Mäclese) took place.

 During the Russian Revolution, various regional political leaders convened in June 1917 in Kazan.
 The group declared the autonomy of "Muslim Turk-Tatars of Inner Russia and Siberia".
 Later on, in Ufa, a parliament named the Millät Mäclese (National Council) was created, in which a draft for the creation of the state would be pushed through and accepted on 29 November 1917 following the Second All-Russia Muslim Congress.
 However, the Idel-Ural State was met with opposition from Zeki Velidi Togan, a Bashkir revolutionary, who declared the autonomy of Bashkiria, as well as from the Bolsheviks, who had initially supported the creation of Idel-Ural but two months after denounced it as bourgeois nationalism and declared the creation of the Tatar-Bashkir Soviet Republic, with around the same borders as Idel-Ural.
 This struggle between three different movements weakened the Idel-Ural State.

 Members of the Tatar-Bashkir Committee of Idel-Ural based outside of Russia such as Ayaz İshaki participated in an anti-Bolshevik propaganda war.
 Some also joined the Prometey group, a circle of anti-Soviet Muslim intellectuals based in Warsaw.
 The idea of Idel-Ural by its supporting nationalists included the territory of modern-day Tatarstan, Bashkortostan, and most of Orenburg Oblast.
 The nationalists also wished for expansion towards the Caspian Sea.
 In January 1918, the Millät Mäclese adopted a constitution written by Galimzian Sharaf, Ilias and Jangir Alkin, Osman Tokumbetov, and Y. Muzaffarov.

 The Millät Mäclese looked to declare the creation of Idel-Ural on 1 March 1918, a plan which never came to fruition due to Bolshevik arrests of deputies of the Millät Mäclese and their official declaration of the Tatar-Bashkir Soviet Socialist Republic.
 After the arrested deputies were freed, they reconvened in the Tatar part of Kazan beyond the Bolaq stream (hence in Soviet historiography it was called "Transbolaq Republic" (Забулачная республика)).
 The republic, which in reality included only some sections of Kazan and Ufa, was defeated by the Red Army on 28 March 1918.
-The Its Parliament disbanded in April.
+Its Parliament disbanded in April.